-Athletes are also competing for medals Wednesday in women's bobsled, women's 5,000-meter speedskating, and the mixed biathlon relay.
+Athletes are also competing for medals Wednesday in women's bobsled and the mixed biathlon relay.

-Russia leads in the overall medal count with 22.
-The United States has 21, the Netherlands 20, Norway 19, Canada 17 and Germany 15.
-In gold medals, Germany and Norway are tied with eight apiece.
+Russia and the Netherlands lead in the overall medal count with 22 apiece.
+The United States has 21, Norway 19, Canada 17 and Germany 15.
+In gold medals, Germany and Norway are tied with eight each.

 In other news, Cossack paramilitaries attacked members of the Russian punk rock group Pussy Riot as the band tried to perform in Sochi under a sign promoting the 2014 Games.